sedationh/obsidian-instant-above-divider/README.md

 ## Features

 -   Adds a command to insert a divider at the beginning of the note
 -   Automatically moves cursor to the beginning after insertion
+-   Option to respect headings when inserting dividers

 ## Installation